Builderb0y/BigGlobe/docs/scripting/0 - Low level text format.md

 Operator characters do NOT include parentheses, square brackets, curly braces, tick marks, or underscores.

-The significance of this is that an *operator* is composed of one or more operator characters with no whitespace between them.
+The significance of this is that an *operator* is composed of one or more operator characters with no whitespace or other non-operator characters between them.
 Examples of operators include:
 ```
 +
 +-